 Additional fields in the digital corrective action plan are available so quality managers can input comments during the review.
 To document results, they can use QMS software features, such as attaching photos and notes, to provide clearer evidence on the effects of the implemented corrective action.

-To implement corrective action plans that are compliant with ISO 9001:2015, quality managers can use a collaborative compliance software like iAuditor by SafetyCulture to manage their implementation — from root-cause analysis to review of effectiveness of corrective action plans.
+To implement corrective action plans that are compliant with ISO 9001:2015, quality managers can use a collaborative compliance software like SafetyCulture (formerly iAuditor) to manage their implementation — from root-cause analysis to review of effectiveness of corrective action plans.

 Keeping track of corrective actions can be challenging and time-consuming, especially when paperwork can either easily get lost or hidden in filing cabinets.
-Try using the iAuditor corrective action software to help implement, document, and monitor risk-based corrective actions, on and off the field.
+Try using the SafetyCulture corrective action software to help implement, document, and monitor risk-based corrective actions, on and off the field.

 A corrective action request form is used to formally notify a supplier about the nonconformity found in their products and ask for immediate rectifications to solve the issues.

-Use this risk-based Corrective Action Report template, also called ISO corrective action plan template, to document plans on how to eliminate non-conformities and its root cause/s.
+Use this risk-based Corrective Action Form Template, also called ISO corrective action plan template, to document plans on how to eliminate non-conformities and its root cause/s.

 This Corrective and Preventive Action (CAPA) report form is designed to help identify, address, and prevent the occurence of regulatory and organizational non-conformance.
 This can be used by compliance officers when formulating a corrective action to resolve the issue and discussing preventive actions to decrease the possibility of non-conformance recurrence.